 Very long, detailed safety reporting forms benefit management at the cost of your reactive and proactive risk management processes.
 No employee likes very long, detailed reporting forms.

-Safety reporting forms should be designed for the end user in mind.
+Safety reporting forms should be designed with the end-user in mind.
 Keep them short to encourage repeat behavior.

-Employees need to have the incentive that they aren’t simply “tools” to do management’s bidding but are actively viewed as essential contributors for the successful performance of the aviation SMS.
+Employees need to have the incentive that they aren’t simply “tools” to do management’s bidding but are actively viewed as essential contributors to the successful performance of the aviation SMS.

 - 5 Simple Tips to Improve Aviation Safety Reporting Cultures

 - Understanding Role of Hazard Identification Training and Safety Reporting Forms in Aviation SMS

 - Examples of Good Hazard Reporting Forms in Aviation Safety

 5 – Recognize Individuals